frankhereford/discovery_day_aug_2025/NOTES.md

 # Notes and thoughts

+- `uv` operates at a higher level of abstraction than `pip`; it's got more opinions which is just more stuff you don't have to think about
 - Interested in what it uses for metadata state, is there a analog to `.git`?
   - How does this work in conjunction with the `git`
     - A: side by side, with a lot of `npm` like inspirations